Citrulline aptamer

 Description

-In 1994, Michael Famulok employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for L-Citrulline.
+In 1994, Famulok, M. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for L-Citrulline.
 Subsequently, following the selection for L-citrulline, one of the citrulline-binding sequences (Clone 16) was used to generate a mutated pool for further selection.
 The capability to shift binding specificity from L-citrulline to L-arginine was demonstrated.
-In 1996, Michael Famulok et al. elucidated the structure of the aptamer complexed with L-Citrulline and L-arginine using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations[1].SELEX
+In 1996, Famulok, M. et al. elucidated the structure of the aptamer complexed with L-Citrulline and L-arginine using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations[1,4].

 Detailed information are accessible on SELEX page.